 What we do

-1. To lobby for outdoor learning to be embedded within the formal school curriculum and to create an expectation that all young people, including those who could not afford to do so without financial support, should have a progressive range of outdoor learning experiences, including at least one residential experience.
+4. Create an expectation that all young people, including those who could not afford to do so without financial support, should have access to a broad range of outdoor learning experiences, including at least one residential experience at each key stage.

 Specific actions for the year ahead to achieve those aims include:

-• Contribute to the work of the Council for Learning Outside the Classroom.
+• Contribute to the work of the Council for Learning Outside the Classroom and Sector Partnership working.

-• Update the section on research on the EOC website.
+• Update the section on research on the EOC website and through the EOC document ‘Meeting the Challenge’.

 • Continue to act as the parent body of the Campaign for Adventure and support its ongoing activity.